Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Extension to tensor network-based methods

-Direct integration of GKSL master equation which evolves the full density matrix, is well suited to the MPDO framework, as MPDO provides a compact representation of $\rho(t)$, avoiding the exponential overhead of storing $d^{2N}$ parameters.
-In contrast, the MCWF method integrates efficiently with the MPS formalism, where each stochastic trajectory is encoded as an MPS rather than a full state vector in the exponentially large Hilbert space.
-This reduces computational cost and enables simulations of large one-dimensional open quantum systems. \\

-In the MPS based quantum trajectory method, deterministic non-Hermitian evolution between quantum jumps is carried out within the MPS manifold using algorithms such as TDVP \cite{Haegeman2011,PhysRevLett.100.130501} or TEBD \cite{Paeckel_2019}, which project the dynamics onto the low-entanglement subspace defined by the bond dimension $\chi$.
-Quantum jumps are implemented via local jump operators, followed by re-orthogonalization and truncation to maintain the chosen $\chi$.
-This combines the stochastic efficiency of quantum trajectories, which require significantly fewer realizations than full density matrix evolution, with the entanglement compression offered by MPS representations, resulting in a per-trajectory computational cost of $\mathcal{O}(N d \chi^2)$ instead of $\mathcal{O}(d^N)$.
-Such methods are particularly well-suited for open quantum systems with constrained entanglement growth, where the entanglement entropy remains low enough to keep required bond dimension $\chi$ small without compromising accuracy.
-Consequently, this enables efficient simulations of larger systems and longer evolution times until entanglement accumulation necessitates an increase in $\chi$, thereby increasing computational cost.\\
+In contrast, the MCWF method integrates efficiently with the MPS formalism, where each stochastic trajectory is encoded as an MPS rather than a full state vector in the exponentially large Hilbert space{, where deterministic non-Hermitian evolution between quantum jumps is carried out within the MPS manifold using algorithms such as TDVP \cite{Haegeman2011,PhysRevLett.100.130501} or TEBD \cite{Paeckel_2019}, which approximate the dynamics within the low-entanglement variational manifold specified by the bond dimension $\chi$.
+Quantum jumps are typically implemented via local or two-body jump operators, followed by re-orthogonalization and, when necessary, truncation to maintain the chosen $\chi$.
+Since different stochastic trajectories are statistically independent, they can be propagated in parallel; however, the ensemble averaging required to reconstruct observable introduces a sampling overhead.
+Such schemes are particularly well-suited for simulating open quantum systems in regimes of restricted entanglement growth keeping the required bond dimension $\chi = \chi_{max}$ small without significant loss of accuracy for larger system sizes and longer evolution times.
+However, once entanglement growth or operator-induced correlations require a larger bond dimension, \(\chi_{\max}\) must be increased to maintain accuracy, leading to a corresponding increase in computational cost.}

-Such schemes are particularly well-suited for simulating open quantum systems in regimes of restricted entanglement growth.
-In such cases, the entanglement entropy remains sufficiently low to keep the required bond dimension $\chi$ small without compromising accuracy.
-This ensures efficient scaling, permitting simulations of larger system sizes and longer evolution times before entanglement growth necessitates an increase in $\chi$ and thus higher computational cost.